Industry Ceiling FanPrice: $360.00

 By Modern Fan Company.

-In a raw galvanized finish the Industry Fan evokes a retrospective Industrial age image while also incorporating the most current motor and control technologies to provide a quiet, contemporary product.
-The fan lends itself well to exposed ceiling interiors, coordinating with galvanized ducting, conduit and industrial- style lighting.
+In a raw galvanized finish the Industry Fan evokes a retrospective Industrial age image while also incorporating the most current motor and control technologies.
+This contemporary ceiling fan complements exposed ceiling interiors, coordinates with galvanized ducting, conduit and industrial-style lighting.

 The Industry Fan is constructed of heavy gauge steel stampings which are hot-dipped in zinc for the galvanized finish.
-The four blades are available in your choice of white, silver or maple and with a blade span of either 42" or 52".
-The optional light kits include a tapered cylinder with an open bottom (adds 5" to height of the fan), or a schoolhouse globe (adds 4" to height of the fan).
-Choose from either halogen or fluorescent lamping.
-Includes 2" and 9" downrods for 17" or 24" overall height.
-Optional downrods available for alternate heights.
-The fan can accommodate a sloped ceiling up to 33°.
-For slopes over 33° but under 45°, use the sloped ceiling adapter (sold separately).
+The optional light kits offer a tapered cylinder with an open bottom (adds 5" to height of the fan), or a schoolhouse globe (adds 4" to height of the fan).

 Bulbs: 950/952: 1 X 75W G9 halogen lamp (not included) 951/953: 1 X 26W GU24 compact fluorescent lamp (included)